-Note: if you would like to make a special fairy light joy jar like the one pictured to the left, click here for a 5-minute video tutorial, which outlines everything you need to do!
-It’s quite simple!
+—If you would like to make a special fairy light joy jar like the one pictured, watch the video below, which outlines everything you need to do!

 Click this link to read a story about a Joy Jar Linda Ryan received.